Installation of PhotoRobot’s Carousel 5000 at Stellantis

 The latest release in PhotoRobot_Controls delivers new tools & features for background removal, photo tilt correction, and product videos.
 In this post, we’ll share what’s new, and how to deploy these solutions in the photo studio.

-PhotoRobot_Controls is the software package for complete automation of all content production and digital asset management.
+PhotoRobot_Controls is the software package for complete automation of all 360 product photography and digital asset management.
 Command robots, turntable rotation, cameras, lighting, post production, and more.
 All from a single interface and with configurable presets you can save and use again & again to streamline studio workflow.

 Read on to discover the latest tools and tricks now available in this release.
 We introduce freemask support for background removal, automatic image tilt correction, and timelines for automation of filming product videos.